Recipe: Lacto-Pickled Radish Slices

 Make brine by dissolving salt in 1 quart of water.

 Add fermentation weight and pour in brine to cover, radishes should be fully submerged.
+Questions about fermentation weights?
+Check out our Fermentation Weight Guide.

 Top with lid and airlock (Need help?
 Check out our How to Assemble Airlock Video).
 Let ferment at room temperature for 3-5 days.